 - Pain relief techniques using TENS, ultrasound, interferential and high-volt current.

 - Manual, hands-on therapy—including soft tissue mobilization with Graston technique.

 There are many step-down classes and individual programs that can assist with ongoing strengthening and wellness after your physical therapy program is completed.

 The decompression-reduction system offers many patients relief from recurrent back pain associated with herniated or bulging discs.

 DRS uses true negative pressure to help bulging discs realign and draw back into the proper space.
 Since there is little or no pressure on the spine during treatment, DRS promotes a healing environment.
 Once better circulation is restored, vital nutrients flow into the area.

 As an outpatient procedure, treatments may vary from 5 to 20 minutes over a four-week period.
 Patients dealing with herniated, degenerative or protruding discs are most appropriate for DRS.
 Ask your doctor or therapist to find out if DRS might be beneficial for you.

 DRS treatments help increase a patient's range of motion and decrease pain—which improves quality of life and allows them to better complete daily living tasks without significant pain.

-DRS treatments are offered at the King's Daughters' Rehabilitation Center.
+DRS treatments are offered at the Norton King's Daughters' Health Rehabilitation Center in Madison.

 Our industrial rehabilitation program is designed to help patients return to work, maximize functional outcomes and promote wellness.
 Often, your therapist can provide care management in a responsible manner for the physician and your employer.
 Industrial rehab includes: